Would they help me correctly & easily format my references?

 Below is a citation generator that Box Hill Institute library staff have found useful.
 It

-Is free until June 2017.
+Is free.
 It does not require any downloading

 Will store your bibliography details allowing you to retrieve them and add to them at a later date